 - Scholarships and grants in excess of the cost of tuition, fees, books, and supplies.

-- One-time lump sums received in a given month are counted toward monthly income in the month it was received.
+- One-time lump sums received in a given month are counted toward monthly income in the month received.
+Lottery winnings of $80,000 or more in a single payout are spread over 2 or more months.
 If the lump sums are repeated based on more than one withdrawal from an existing account (such as a retirement or savings account), all withdrawals in a calendar year should be totaled and then divided by 12 to determine the amount counted toward monthly income.
 When calculating annual income, all lump-sum amounts or withdrawals should be included if they would otherwise be included as income.

 Don't include these: